sanotto/atk-howto/bypass_login_and_set_guest_privileges.md

 ### A word of caution.

 This technique involves modifying atk source code!
-So, after applying it you should "freeze" the requirements with composer as an update will most likely "destroy" this fixes rendering your site buggy and/or unusable.
+So, after applying it you should "freeze" the requirements with composer as an update will most likely "destroy" the fix rendering your site buggy and/or unusable.

 ### Allright, let's do it.